-- a.
-Chomsky's generative grammar

 - b.
 Theory of deconstruction: J. Derrida

 - c.
 Language and Identity

 - d.
 Language and Culture

 - e.
 Constructivism in language education with reference to Piaget & Vygotsky.

 Two term papers on relevant topics / Seminar presentation on a given topic / Planning, Organizing & Participation in a Field Trip and Making a Report